-“I’m mostly trying to put on some weight and build muscle, doing conditioning and flexibility training.”
+“I’m mostly trying to put on some weight and build muscle, doing conditioning, and flexibility training.”

 Sort of like a Christmas in July, Suter, along with the rest of society, is still reeling from the topsy-turvy feeling of regression, or slow progress, or a “new normal” to coin a pandemic phrase.

-Like other employees sequestered to their living rooms, Suter stays connected to his teammates through Zoom calls and texting.
+Like other employees sequestered in their living rooms, Suter stays connected to his teammates through Zoom calls and texting.
 It’s inevitable, however, that something is lost in the translation.
 Especially when a team of players, whose primary language involves physical give and take, are limited to talking on a screen.

 “It’s hard to miss the time with the teammates and coaches.
-We were just starting to get excited about the season, really gelling in the club house, and that’s all on hold right now.”
+We were just starting to get excited about the season, really gelling in the clubhouse, and that’s all on hold right now.”